 That’s where AI comes into play.

 Several years ago, when I heard or saw the phrase “artificial intelligence,” I thought it was crazy how many people believed in that nonsense.
 I never expected I’d be so wrong.

 Consider IBM, Google, Facebook, Tesla, Lenovo, Coca Cola, Adidas, Starbucks, Amazon, Microsoft, and Uber.
 What do they have in common?
-It’s simple: All of them have started using AI in their marketing strategy.
-Here are a few of the most vivid examples of how AI is helping brands grow.Tesla, Lenovo, Adidas, Starbucks, and more have all started using AI in their marketing strategy Click To Tweet
+It’s simple: All of them have started using AI in their digital marketing strategy.
+Here are a few of the most vivid examples of how AI is helping brands grow.Tesla, Lenovo, Adidas, Starbucks, and more have all started using AI in their digital marketing strategy Click To Tweet

 1. AI and Digital Advertising

 We’ve all heard a lot about programmatic advertising, as well as about cognitive advertising based on advanced algorithms helping with demand and supply optimization.
 Prepare to start hearing more about AI advertising, as well.

 We used to make ads ourselves, and many of us still do, but now, why bother?
 Let AI make ads for you.
 That’s exactly what Coca Cola and Quartz, partnered with DigitasLBi Hewlett Packard Enterprise, decided to do.
 They’re poised to win the market over with this win-win.
 IBM Watson has become the most empowering tool for any business, and still more companies are using AI to boost sales.